 Date: June 1980 | Director: Stanley Kubrick | Stars: Jack Nicholson, Shelley Duvall, Danny Lloyd | MPAA rating: R | Runtime: 146 min

-When Stephen King and Stanley Kubrick are both in a film’s credits, you know you’re in for a treat.
-And while King hasn’t been shy about his disdain for this “unfaithful adaptation,” there’s no one that knows film like Kubrick.
-Although its immortalized by the infamous axe scene in the image above, the entire film is comprised of a tight script, suspenseful direction, and a brilliant performance by Jack Nicholson as the increasingly terrifying Jack Torrence.
+When Stephen King and Stanley Kubrick are both in a film’s credits, you know you're in for a treat.
+And while King hasn't been shy about his disdain for this "unfaithful adaptation," there’s no one that knows film like Kubrick.
+Although it's immortalized by the infamous axe scene in the image above, the entire film is comprised of a tight script, suspenseful direction, and a brilliant performance by Jack Nicholson as the increasingly terrifying Jack Torrance.
 Stephen King may not have liked this one, but we sure love it.

 The Silence of the Lambs

 Best enjoyed with fava beans and a nice chianti